XiaoLiang94/GeoDrop/README.md

 **Demo**: A showcase for demonstratating how to use this software <br>

 ### User Instructions
-The user interface of the software is divided into four parts: (1) Analysis operation, including options for reading and analyzing video.
-(2) Parameter adjustment for changing the Pixels/Length ratio and modifying threshold.
-(3) Real-time display windows to display the ongoing video processing.
+Run the code, and a user interface will apperar.
+The user interface has four parts: (1) Analysis operation, including options for reading and analyzing video.
+(2) Parameter adjustment for changing the Pixels/Length ratio and modifying the threshold value.
+(3) Real-time display windows to show the ongoing video processing.
 (4) Result display and save them.

+Operating Steps：
 1. Set the Pixels/Length ratio and threshold value.
 2. Press the "Read video" buttom to load the video.
 3. Press the "Analyze video" buttom.